 It’s safe to say that millennials are the largest and one of if not the most sought-after demographic for advertisers and marketers.
 They make up nearly 23.5 percent of the population.
-They are also one of the most difficult demographics to reach with advertising.
-It’s not impossible though, you just have to know how to speak their language.
-Here are 5 facts about millennials that will help you win over the toughest and most valuable demographic.
+They are also one of the most challenging demographics to reach with advertising.
+It’s not impossible, though.
+You just have to know how to speak their language.
+Five facts about millennials will help you win over the most challenging and valuable demographic.

 Millennials don’t respond to traditional methods